andrew/ultimate-awesome/README.md

 - [awesome-komorebi](https://github.com/lgug2z/awesome-komorebi) - A curated list of awesome projects in the Komorebi ecosystem 🍉.
 - [awesome-maui](https://github.com/MahmudX/awesome-maui) - A collection of awesome libraries, tools, frameworks, and samples for DotNet MAUI.
 - [awesome-agent-config](https://github.com/Mizoreww/awesome-agent-config) - Agent-guided configuration for Claude Code and Codex: shared skills, native plugins, independent instructions and memory, with one conversational setup.
+- [awesome-pentest](https://github.com/muhammd/awesome-pentest) - Awesome Penetration Testing   A collection of awesome penetration testing resources.
 - [awesome-dev-advocacy](https://github.com/dmitryvinn/awesome-dev-advocacy) - About A curated list of 900+ resources for developer advocates — books, blogs, videos, podcasts, tools, and communities.
 - [Awesome-Vision-Transformer-Collection](https://github.com/GuanRunwei/Awesome-Vision-Transformer-Collection) - Variants of Vision Transformer and its downstream tasks.
 - [Awesome-Diffusion-Models-for-Weather-Forecasting](https://github.com/hoonerg/Awesome-Diffusion-Models-for-Weather-Forecasting) - A collection of research papers on Diffusion Models for Weather Forecasting.
 - [awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
 - [freebies-hub](https://github.com/zcraber/freebies-hub) - Curated list of some super-useful but not-so-popular websites which offer FREE downloadables like images, vectors, videos, music, templates etc.
-- [awesome-pentest](https://github.com/muhammd/awesome-pentest) - Awesome Penetration Testing   A collection of awesome penetration testing resources.
 - [Awesome-Bootkits-Rootkits-Development](https://github.com/TheMalwareGuardian/Awesome-Bootkits-Rootkits-Development) - A curated compilation of extensive resources dedicated to bootkit and rootkit development.
 - [awesome-multimodal-referring-segmentation](https://github.com/henghuiding/awesome-multimodal-referring-segmentation) - [IJCV 2026] Multimodal Referring Segmentation.
 - [awesome-document-similarity](https://github.com/malteos/awesome-document-similarity) - A curated list of resources on document similarity measures (papers, tutorials, code, .).
 - [Awesome-iOS-Twitter](https://github.com/carolanitz/Awesome-iOS-Twitter) - A curated list of awesome iOS Twitter accounts.
 - [awesome-awk](https://github.com/freznicek/awesome-awk) - A curated list of awesome AWK frameworks, libraries, software and resources.
-- [awesome-mythx-smart-contract-security-tools](https://github.com/muellerberndt/awesome-mythx-smart-contract-security-tools) - A curated list of resources and tools for the MythX smart contract security API.
 - [awesome-webhooks](https://github.com/realadeel/awesome-webhooks) - A curated list about real-time webhooks.
 - [awesome-rtb](https://github.com/vanilla-rtb/awesome-rtb) - Curated list of awesome Real Time Bidding ( RTB) frameworks, libraries, resources and other related to RTB things.
 - [Awesome-Medical-Image-Registration](https://github.com/Alison-brie/Awesome-Medical-Image-Registration) - This repo is a collection of AWESOME things about 🌟Medical Image Registration🌟, including materials, papers, code and datasets.